liesnikov/extensible-elaborator/paper/main.md

                           Syntax.Type
                           Syntax.MetaVarId
   ```
+  Where `MetaVarId` refers to the anti-unification variable (Section @sec:solvers-implementation).
 * A constraint that ensures that a metavariable is resolved eventually:
   ```haskell
   -- this terms has to be filled in